markschelbergen/swinging-kite/README.md

 # Swinging Motion of a Kite with Suspended Control Unit Flying Turning Manoeuvres

-This repository contains the Python code used for compiling the paper "Swinging Motion of a Kite with Suspended Control Unit Flying Turning Manoeuvres" that has been submitted to a special issue of Energies on airborne wind energy systems.
+This repository contains the Python code used for compiling the paper "Swinging Motion of a Kite with Suspended Control Unit Flying Turning Manoeuvres" that is published on Wind Energy Science.
 The code uses experimental flight data of Kitepower B.V. to impose the measured flight path of the wing.

 The paper performs a detailed analysis of a specific figure-of-eight cross-wind manoeuvre of the 65th pumping cycle for which the flight data is provided in [20191008_0065_fig8.csv](20191008_0065_fig8.csv).
 Moreover, ten pumping cycles are studied in the paper and the corresponding data files are included in the [cycles](cycles) directory.
 The full flight data can be accessed at DOI: [10.4121/19376174](https://doi.org/10.4121/19376174).

-Two models are used in this analysis: a [quasi-static](steady_rotation_routine.py) and [dynamic](dynamic_model.py) model, based on the papers of Williams [[1](#Williams)] and Zanon et al. [[2](#Zanon)], respectively.
+Two models are used in this analysis: the [steady-rotation-state](steady_rotation_routine.py) and [dynamic](dynamic_model.py) models, based on the papers of Williams [[1](#Williams)] and Zanon et al. [[2](#Zanon)], respectively.
 The dynamic model is implemented using [CasADi](https://github.com/casadi/casadi) to efficiently solve the motion of the kite and tether.
-Moreover, [CasADi](https://github.com/casadi/casadi) is used to pre-process the recorded kinematics of the wing using an optimal control problem.
+Moreover, [CasADi](https://github.com/casadi/casadi) is used to pre-process the recorded kinematics of the wing using an optimization problem.

  <!-- This repository is archived at time of the publication of the paper and can be accessed at DOI:[](http://doi.org/)-->
 ## Preparing the Python environment